Eurus-Holmes/Heterogeneous_Sampling/README.md

-# Sampling for Heterogeneous Graph Neural Networks
+# Sampling for Heterogeneous GNNs

 ## Abstract